On the characterization of minimal surfaces with finite total curvature in $\mathbb H^2\times\mathbb R$ and $\widetilde{\rm PSL}_2(\mathbb{R},\tau)$: Introduction

 where $\lambda = \frac{1}{1 + \frac{\kappa}{4} (x^2+y^2)}$.
 R. Younes \cite{younes} first studied the Jenkins-Serrin problem on compact domains of the basis and S. Melo \cite{melo} proved the existence of complete minimal graphs on ideal domains.

 The curvature of a minimal surface in $\psl$ satisfies $K \leq \tau$ and does not have necessarily a negative sign.
 Hence it seems more difficult to prove theorems involving the Gaussian curvature.
-However the first author, in a joint work with Manzano and Pe\~nafiel \cite{hmp}, proved that minimal surfaces with uniform bounded curvature which are geodesic asymptotic multigraphs have finite total curvature
+However in \cite{mn} Minh Nguyen proves that minimal surfaces with uniform bounded curvature which are geodesic asymptotic multigraphs have finite total curvature

 Using this property we can prove Theorem \ref{th:mainhr} in $\psl$: